home-assistant/home-assistant.io/source/_integrations/anova_sous_vide.markdown

 ## Sensor

 - Cook Time - How long the sous vide has been cooking in seconds
-- Mode - The current mode of the sous vide ("IDLE", "COOK").
+- Mode - The current mode of the sous vide ("Idle", "Cook", "Low water").
-- State - The current state of the sous vide ("PREHEATING", "COOKING", "MAINTAINING").
+- State - The current state of the sous vide ("Preheating", "Cooking", "Maintaining").
 - Target Temperature - The temperature the sous vide is set to heat to.
 - Cook Time Remaining - How long is left in the cook in seconds.
 - Firmware Version - The firmware the sous vide is operating off of.